#RemyMa: Her Plans Amid Rumors Papoose Got Woman Pregnant While She Was In Prison

 Remy Ma doesn’t make much of rumors concerning her husband, Papoose, who has been accused of fathering another woman’s child.

-The unidentified woman spoke with celebrity outlet, UnWineWithTashK, alleging that she had a brief affair with the rapper while Remy Ma was still serving her prison sentence, and while she has managed to keep the secret for almost four years, she’s finally ready to tell her story.
+The unidentified woman spoke with celebrity outlet UnWineWithTashK, alleging that she had a brief affair with the rapper while Remy Ma was still serving her prison sentence, and while she has managed to keep the secret for almost four years, she’s finally ready to tell her story.

 The only problem is that Papoose is denying the story, and luckily for him, Remy Ma is sticking by her man’s side, Hollywood Life reveals.